Martin Siegert: Career

+He formerly served as Head of the School of Geosciences at the University of Edinburgh, where he is currently an Honorary Professor.
+Siegert directed the Lake Ellsworth Consortium, a UK-NERC-funded programme that planned an experiment to study a massive subglacial lake beneath West Antarctica's ice, and is the UK principal investigator on the International ICECAP programme, which has deployed medium-range geophysical aircraft in Antarctica since 2008.

+Research

+His research interests focus on glaciology, and he employs geophysical techniques to assess the flow and shape of ice sheets today and in the past.
+Using airborne radar, he detected and located over 600 subglacial lakes.
+He identified old pre-glacial surfaces beneath the existing ice and proved how sub-ice water interacts with the flow of ice above it.
+He directs the UK Natural Environment Research Council Lake Ellsworth Consortium, which seeks to physically quantify and study an ancient subglacial lake in West Antarctica.

 Siegert's work involves the study of large ice sheets in the past, at present and in future, using combinations of numerical modelling, satellite observations and glacier geophysical measurements.
 In 1996, he was part of the Russian-UK team that published an article in Nature revealing subglacial Lake Vostok in East Antarctica to be over 500 m deep.
 In the same year he published an inventory of Antarctic subglacial lakes that included Lake Ellsworth.
 He is the UK PI of the US-UK-China-Australia ICECAP programme, that uses long-range airborne geophysics to measure and characterise the ice sheet and lithosphere in previously unexplored regions of Antarctica, including Totten Glacier and the Aurora Subglacial Basin, Byrd Glacier and the Wilkes Subglacial Basin, and Princess Elizabeth Land.

 He was the PI of a NERC-funded airborne geophysics campaign to the Weddell Sea sector of West Antarctica (2009-2013), which showed the grounding line of Institute Ice Stream to be perched on a steep reverse sloping bed.
 In December 2012 he led a NERC-funded attempt to sample Lake Ellsworth using a purpose built clean hot-water drill and water-sampling/measuring probe.
 The expedition was halted when the drill experienced technical problems preventing drilling to the lake surface.
 In 2002, Siegert was awarded a Philip Leverhulme Prize by the Leverhulme Trust.
 In 2007, Siegert was elected as a Fellow of the Royal Society of Edinburgh.

+Media appearances

+Siegert has featured on national television and radio to explain his study, including BBC Radio 4's Life Scientific in August 2012.